in2code-de/t3am/README.md

 4. Log out and in again and your backend user avatar should be synchronized.

 ## Features
+v1.2
+* show message, if t3am is active on login error

 v1.1
 * Synchronize only relevant fields